jbiatek/BSGRulebook/dynamic.md

 <ol>
   <li class="searchforhome">Follow the instructions on the Active Mission space.</li>
   <li class="cylonfleet">Move all Cylon ships to the respective space area on the Cylon Fleet board.
 When moving a damaged basestar, discard any damage tokens attached to it.
 Centurions remain where they are on the Boarding Party track.</li>
-  <li class="cylonfleet">Return all human <em>combat</em> ships to the Reserves, but leave all civilian ships in place.
-Pilots who were flying ships move to the Hangar Deck. <span class="daybreak">The current player may choose to leave unmanned assault raptors in space, and pilots of assault raptors may choose to remain in space.</span></li>
+  <li class="cylonfleet">Return all <em>vipers</em> to the Reserves, but leave all civilian ships in place.
+Pilots who were flying ships move to the Hangar Deck. <span class="daybreak">Pilots of assault raptors may choose to remain in space, and the current player may choose to leave unmanned assault raptors in space.</span></li>
   <li class="nocylonfleet">All ships on the game board are removed and returned to their respective pile, the Reserves, etc. unless otherwise specified.
 Pilots who were flying ships move to the Hanger Deck.
 Centurions are <em>not</em> removed. <span class="daybreak">The current player may choose to leave unmanned assault raptors in space, and pilots of assault raptors may choose to remain in space.</span></li>
   <li>The Admiral draws 2 Destination cards and, without discussing or showing them, chooses 1 as the next destination for the fleet.
 The other Destination card is placed at the bottom of the Destination deck and remains secret.</li>
-  <li>Follow the instructions on the chosen Destination card.</li>
+  <li>Follow the instructions on the chosen Destination card. </li>
-  <li>If the Objective card specifies something that happens at this new distance, resolve that event completely.</li>
+  <li>The fleet gains the distance indicated at the bottom of the card.
+If the Objective card specifies something that happens at this new distance, resolve that event completely.</li>
   <li>Reset the Jump Preparation track to the start.
     <ul class="ioniannebula">
       <li>If the “Crossroads” phase was just resolved, skip this step (since the Crossroads phase resets the jump track when it starts).</li>